regalk13/Bot_Discord.py/README.md

 Thanks for reading this and see you soon in the new projects.

+### Requirements

+- Python 3.8.2
+- SQLite and a browser for it.
+- Discord 1.4.2
+- the rest depends on certain things, but if you have errors in some libraries, just install them, with Pip.

 ### Update 0.0.32

 Now you can use "Utils" for take a proof about the level ups, exp and messages that you need to archieve it.